SA: Claimant Prepares Adjudication Application (Not Paid per Payment Schedule)

 - When items are sent by ordinary post, allow sufficient time for them to be received.
 Generally, items sent by ordinary post are deemed to be received on the fourth working day after posting.
 We recommend against post as respondents have denied receipt.

-- If using fax, do not send colour photographs and plans as they are generally rendered unreadable.
+- Should fax be permitted by contract as a form of service, ensure you retain the full page fax receipt and refrain from sending colour photographs, and plans as they are generally rendered unreadable.
 Lengthy faxes have been known to lose pages in transmission.

 Upon receipt of the application, Adjudicate Today nominates an appropriate adjudicator from our panel of registered adjudicators to determine the matter.
 Adjudicators cannot be pre-appointed under a construction contract and parties must not seek to influence an ANA in appointing any particular adjudicator.
 The Supreme Court may invalidate any adjudication determination where a party has influenced an adjudicator appointment.